sassoftware/restaf-demos/tutorials/gettingStarted.md

 ## Peak ahead

-In the next example will discuss how to add your own tools.
+In the next example will discuss how to add your own tools,